 During 2012, we adopted the 2012 Incentive Compensation Plan, which was amended in 2013 to increase the number of shares available for awards pursuant to this plan.
-This plan and the related amendment were each approved by our stockholders.
-The adoption of this plan pursuant to which equity awards have been, and may continue to be, granted to eligible employees (including our executive officers), directors and consultants, and the related issuance of shares of our common stock upon the exercise of any such equity awards may result in dilution to our stockholders and adversely affect our earnings.
+The issuance of shares of our common stock upon the exercise of any equity awards granted pursuant to this plan may result in dilution to our stockholders and adversely affect our earnings.
 See "Executive Compensation - 2012 Incentive Compensation Plan" for a description of this plan.